Managing Home Health Care

 Intensive Health Care at Home

-Kids can need intensive health care at home after they have been in the hospital for many different reasons.
+Kids may need intensive health care at home for many different reasons.
 Medical equipment and devices can:

 - provide nutrition